JoshM Posted June 9, 2020 Share Posted June 9, 2020 View full article 🔊 The Best Version Of... 🎧 Link to post Share on other sites

 saidentary Posted July 16, 2020 Share Posted July 16, 2020 Hello again Josh, My Verite Closed arrived yesterday!
 Based on initial listening, they're every bit as amazing as you said they are.
 I am extremely happy with these headphones.
-Link to post Share on other sites
+Link to comment

 tmarshl Posted August 25, 2020 Share Posted August 25, 2020 My Verite Closed needed about 200 hours of break-in to sound their best (as recommended on the ZMF website).
 They are wonderful.
 I am listening now.
 The description of “cozy” really fits these headphones.
 I own both the Focal Utopias and the ZMF Verite Closed.
 The Utopias are the “best” headphones of the two, but the Verite Closed are my “favorites”.
 Go figure.
-Link to post Share on other sites
+Link to comment

 Recommended Posts